CarrieEBeaton/How_Session_Dotnet_Core_Web_Api/Session_1_Md/Configuration_services_Key_Vault.md

 JSON | Copy
 ------|----

     {
        "KeyVaultName": "Key Vault Name"
     }
 When you run the app, a webpage shows the loaded secret values.
 In the Development environment, secret values have the _dev suffix because they're provided by User Secrets.
 In the Production environment, the values load with the _prod suffix because they're provided by Azure Key Vault.

 If you receive an Access denied error, confirm that the app is registered with Azure AD and provided access to the key vault.
 Confirm that you've restarted the service in Azure.

 For information on using the provider with a managed identity and an Azure DevOps pipeline, see Create an Azure Resource Manager service connection to a VM with a managed service identity.

-Use a key name prefix
+## Use a key name prefix
 AddAzureKeyVault provides an overload that accepts an implementation of IKeyVaultSecretManager, which allows you to control how key vault secrets are converted into configuration keys.
 For example, you can implement the interface to load secret values based on a prefix value you provide at app startup.
 This allows you, for example, to load secrets based on the version of the app.

- Warning
+ >**Warning**:

-Don't use prefixes on key vault secrets to place secrets for multiple apps into the same key vault or to place environmental secrets (for example, development versus production secrets) into the same vault.
+>Don't use prefixes on key vault secrets to place secrets for multiple apps into the same key vault or to place environmental secrets (for example, development versus production secrets) into the same vault.
 We recommend that different apps and development/production environments use separate key vaults to isolate app environments for the highest level of security.

 In the following example, a secret is established in the key vault (and using the Secret Manager tool for the Development environment) for 5000-AppSecret (periods aren't allowed in key vault secret names).
 This secret represents an app secret for version 5.0.0.0 of the app.
 For another version of the app, 5.1.0.0, a secret is added to the key vault (and using the Secret Manager tool) for 5100-AppSecret.
 Each app version loads its versioned secret value into its configuration as AppSecret, stripping off the version as it loads the secret.